 All the elements in this group are denser than water.
-Pure metals are silver-grey colored, but they tend to decolorize quickly when they are exposed to air because they form an oxide layer on the surface.
+Pure metals have a silver-grey color, but they tend to decolorize quickly when exposed to air because they form an oxide layer on the surface.
 Same as alkali metals, these metals are also good conductors in heat and electricity.
-All of the alkaline earth metals are commercially valuable.
+All of these metals are commercially valuable.

-- Hardness: Alkali metals are very soft and they can be cut with a sharp knife.
-Alkali earth metals are harder than the alkali metals.
+Alkali metals have only +1 ionic charge in their compounds when alkaline earth metals have +2 ionic charges in their compounds.
+Comparatively, alkali metals are more reactive than alkaline earth metals.
+Moreover, alkali metals are very soft and they can be cut with a sharp knife.
+However, alkali earth metals are harder than the alkali metals.

 Summary – Alkali Metals vs Alkaline Earth Metals

 Alkali metals and the alkaline earth metals are the group I and group II elements in the periodic table respectively.
 The most significant difference between these two groups is the electronic configuration.
 It determines the valency of the elements.
 Therefore, the difference between alkali metals and alkaline earth metals is that all alkali metals have an electron in their outermost shell whereas all the alkaline earth metals have two outer electrons.

 1. Tepper, Frederick, and James L. Dye.
 “Alkali Metal.”
 Encyclopædia Britannica, Encyclopædia Britannica, Inc., 21 June 2017.
 Available here

 2. “Alkaline Earth Metal.”
 Wikipedia, Wikimedia Foundation, 20 May 2018.
 Available here